aws-samples/amazon-managed-service-for-apache-flink-examples/java/CustomMetrics/README.md

 Runtime Properties are expected in the Group ID `OutputStream0`.
 They are all case-sensitive:
 * `stream.name` - Kinesis Data Stream to be used for sink.
 * `aws.region` - AWS Region containing test resources.
-* `flink.stream.initpos` - Kinesis Data Streams starting position.
-Provide `LATEST` to start from the latest record of the stream.

 ### Running locally in IntelliJ
 Update `PropertyMap` in [configuration file](src/main/resources/flink-application-properties-dev.json).